 Later, the blood vessels dilate (enlarge) leading to increased blood flow and a severe headache.
 There also seems to be a genetic link to migraine headaches.

 Over half of migraine patients have an affected family member.
 Migraine triggers can include the following: chocolate, red wine, processed meats, hormonal changes, bright light, depression, overexertion or too little sleep.

 Several clinical trials indicate that gentle spinal manipulation therapy may help in the treatment of migraine headaches.
-In one recent study of people with migraines, 22% of those who received chiropractic manipulation reported more than a 90% reduction of attacks and 49% reported a significant reduction of the intensity of each migraine.
+In one recent study of people with migraines, 22% of those who received manipulation and massage reported more than a 90% reduction of attacks and 49% reported a significant reduction of the intensity of each migraine.

 In another study, people with migraine headaches were randomly assigned to receive spinal manipulation, a daily medication (Amitriptyline), or a combination of both.
-Spinal manipulation was as effective as Amitriptyline in reducing migraines and had fewer side effects.
+Spinal manipulation was as effective as Amitriptyline in migraines prevention and had fewer side effects.

 For information on our fees, location and appointment availablility, please look for the MENU button at the top right of this page